create1st/openhabot/README.md

 1. Create a new Facebook Page for your Bot https://www.facebook.com/pages/create
 2. Create a new Facebook App for your Bot https://developers.facebook.com/quickstarts/?platform=web
-3. Create account and install ngrok https://ngrok.com/download
-4. Add product Messanger and set up Webhooks with http://serveo.net/ host.
+3. Add product Messanger and set up Webhooks with http://serveo.net/ host.
 Check http://serveo.net/ for more details how to configure your own domain
-5. Create Wit.Ai account
+4. Create Wit.Ai account

 ```
 $ ./ssh -R mydomain:80:localhost:1337 serveo.net